 Belval is a brownfieldsite west of Esch-sur-Alzette.
 After a masterplan of Jo Coenen, it was redeveloped to a new city area with housing, offices, leisure and the University of Luxembourg.
 The design and the execution were the product of a close collaboration of ABSCIS architecten and FABECK architectes (Koerich, Luxemburg).
 The project is executed in 2 phases.
 In this first phase, ‘Maison des Sciences Humaines’ was built.
 The second phase contains 4 residential towers.

 Towards the end of the market square in Deinze, the existing villa ’Neerleie’ will make way on the square ‘Kongoplein’ for a new, improved way of living in the city.
-The remarkable placement on the Kongoplein, characterized by a large roundabout with a beautiful fountain, is the ending point of an important road to the centre of the city.
+The remarkable placement on the Kongoplein, characterized by a large roundabout with a beautiful fountain, announces main road of the town centre.
 This allows the site to become a new entrance gate for Deinze, which requires careful attention for the appearance of the building.

 The project is a mixed one in the centre of Ghent with shopping spaces over three floors (basement, ground floor and first floor) and 7 apartments around a communal roof garden on the second and third floor.

 The planned developments in the centre of Hamme, under the name of ‘Hamme 2020’, are very ambitious.
 The project is an important step following the strategy of shaping the future of Hamme.
 It contains a redevelopment of the ‘Nieuwstraat’, implementing a new underground parking garage, the renewal of the town hall and administration centre, a family home and the renovation of the old hospital into three residences.